signetica/MoonRise/README.md

 		from -180 (west of Greenwich) to 180 (east of Greenwich).

 	time:
-		The time to search for events, in GMT seconds from the Unix epoch (January 1, 1970).
+		The time to search for events, in UTC seconds from the Unix epoch (January 1, 1970).
 The closest moon rise/set event will be found before and after this time.
 In polar regions there may not be an event within the configurable search window, in